From overlooked to must-see. LA community’s big statement with Black-centered art.

 “We’re going to change lives with this park on so many different levels,” says Mr. Fagan, an assistant superintendent with PCL Construction.

-Destination Crenshaw is, by design, “unapologetically Black.”
+Organizers say that Destination Crenshaw is, by design, “unapologetically Black.”
 Sankofa Park, at the heart of the initiative, is named for an African bird that represents resilience.
 The project will showcase sculptures by big names in contemporary art.

 Car Culture by Charles Dickson is one of the first sights to greet visitors entering Crenshaw.
 The highly polished steel sculpture harkens to weekend parades of lowriders.
 When members of his community see it, Mr. Dickson says, he wants them to feel important.
 “I want them to know that they are part of that past, present, and future.”